raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_03.jpg)

-1. Remove the Raspberry Pi from its box and place in onto its acrylic base as shown below.
+1. Remove the Raspberry Pi from its box and place it onto its acrylic base as shown below.

    ![](images/build_04.jpg)